-The Cheltenham Paint Festival returned for it’s second year with a line up featuring a mix of local and international artists.
+The Cheltenham Paint Festival returned for it’s second year in 2018 with a line up featuring a mix of local and international artists.
 First started only last year by local artist Andy Dice Davies it has since scaled up it’s ambition from 30 artists in 2017 to approximately 100 this time round.

 Davies is well known on the Cheltenham scene.
 He’s been managing the graffiti walls lining the tunnels of the Honeybourne Line Tunnels in the town for the past four years.
 That venture helped to transform the often dark and dingy underpasses heading into the town.
 Turning them into a bit of a rotating gallery where people could enjoy the art as they passed through.